You have no items in your shopping cart.

 How does CUT&Tag work?

-CUT&Tag uses a protein A/G-linked Tn5 transposase (pA/G-Tn5).
-After antibody-guided recruitment to the chromatin target, the enzyme is activated by magnesium and simultaneously cleaves the DNA and inserts sequencing adapters directly into the target-associated genomic region.
+After antibody-guided recruitment to the chromatin target, the enzyme is activated by magnesium.
+It simultaneously cleaves the DNA and inserts sequencing adapters directly into the target-associated genomic region.
 Because Tn5 performs a highly localized insertion event, CUT&Tag typically produces sharper peaks and lower background than CUT&RUN.

 Another major practical advantage is that adapter insertion occurs during the assay itself, simplifying downstream library preparation and making the workflow particularly attractive for low-input and single-cell applications.
+CUT&Tag is usually performed under native, non-crosslinked conditions, helping preserve native chromatin conformation.

-CUT&RUN vs CUT&Tag vs ChIP-seq: key technical differences
+CUT&RUN vs CUT&Tag vs ChIP-seq: Key Technical Differences

 Traditional ChIP-seq has long been the standard method for profiling chromatin-associated factors, but it generally requires far larger sample input, relies on sonication-based fragmentation, and often produces higher background with lower spatial resolution.